rawouter/yt_summary/README.md

 ## CrewAI

 This project is powered by CrewAI.
 CrewAI is a platform that allows you to create and deploy AI models without writing any code.
 You can find more information on CrewAI [here](https://crewai.com/).
-The AI models are running in groq and you can find the groq documentation [here](https://docs.groq.dev/).
+The AI models are running in groq cloud [here](https://console.groq.com/playground).
 You need to setup your groq account (currently free) and have an env var named `GROQ_API_KEY` with your API key.

 ## How to use